- Significance and purpose

 Eckhart Tolle is taking us into another inner journey.
 His books “The Power of Now: A Guide to Spiritual Enlightenment” and “A new Earth: Awakening to Your Life´s Purpose” give instructions on how to work with the function of our consciousness and to explore it further.
 Eckhart Tolle is talking about a “painbody” which we create if we think negative thoughts.
 There are also given instructions by the author on how to live with more freedom referring to this aspect.

 A really beautiful and vital philosophic book has been written by the psychologist couple Lency Spezzano and Dr. Chuck Spezzano.
 It is called “If It Hurts, It Isn´t Love: And 365 Principles to Heal and Transform Your Relationship” and advises us on how to carefully treat the issues mentioned.

 Byron Katie has been working with her method “The Work” for decades, which has been helpful to a lot of people.
 This method tells us about how to examine our own thoughts and their content of verity systematically.
 Often we follow thoughts which cause stress and pain even though they don´t correspond with reality.
 Byron Katies method is worth understanding and learning.

 By closing this chapter I’d like to present one of the greatest teachers to offers us advice in how to obtain or get back the health of our body and soul.
 I am talking about Louise Hay.
-This American is one of the most important representatives of “positive thinking”, which sometimes seems to be a bit naive and is often presented in a quite simple way.
+This American was one of the most important representatives of “positive thinking”, which sometimes seems to be a bit naive and is often presented in a quite simple way.
 Nevertheless we can say that positive thinking has proven to be effective und deserves its range within therapeutically oriented literature.

-You can check her website:
+You can check the website of her legacy:

 Encouragement to inner freedom